What is a church budget and why do we have one?

 There are many groups and people that create the budget.
 Each minister is responsible for their area and includes committees and lay persons to assist then in their planning.
 By the time you add up all the departments there will may be close to hundred people involved in the process.
 Once compiled the budget gets reviewed by the Deacons of the church, the staff, the Finance Committee, and then to the church for adoption.

-Are audits done at CABC?
+Are audits done at Columbus Avenue?

 That is s great question to ask.
 Yes!
 We use the services of an outside Independence accounting firm to look at our books annually.
 There are actually three levels of financial accountability; audits, reviews, and compilations.
 An audit s a full blown look at all aspects of the financial operation of the church and will take longer and cost more than the others.
 A review is slightly less of a look and does not dig as deep as an audit and costs less.
 A compilation is a brief overview and look of accounting practices.
-At CABC we have many full audits under our belt and many reviews and one compilation.
+At Columbus we have many full audits under our belt and many reviews and one compilation.
 At the direction of the Finance Committee, we choose each year on the level that is needed.
-As a member of CABC, you can rest assured we desire the best accountability practice and using an independent accounting firm ensures we achieve that.
+As a member of Columbus, you can rest assured we desire the best accountability practice and using an independent accounting firm ensures we achieve that.

 Can I see the budget?

-Absolutely you can.
-In fact, there are links above that will get you a copy.
+Absolutely!
 A budget is reviewed by the Finance Committee each month and presented to the church in summary format each month at our monthly Business Conference on the last Sunday nights of each month.